Prayer and Worship Resources

 Learning resources

-- Retreats at the Community of St Mary the Virgin, Wantage Details of retreats for 2026 should be available on the Community’s web site soon.
+- Retreats at the Community of St Mary the Virgin, Wantage Details of retreats for 2026 are now available on the Community’s web site.

 - Oxford Diocese